Quantum many-body states and Green functions of nonequilibrium electron-magnon systems: Localized spin operators vs. their mapping to Holstein-Primakoff bosons: Results and Discussion

-To reduce computational complexity~\cite{Frederiksen2007} of calculations of $\Sigma^<_{ij}(E)$ and enable simulations of devices containing large number of atoms, the ``local self-energy approximation'' is often employed~\cite{Luiser2009,Rhyner2014,Cavassilas2016,Bescond2018}.
-In this approximation, one assumes $|\Sigma^<_{ii}(E)| \gg |\Sigma^<_{ij}(E)|$, i.e., that off-diagonal elements of self-energy are minuscule when compared to the diagonal ones and can, therefore, be set to zero.
-This is done in conjunction with discarding the off-diagonal elements of the electronic lesser GF, $G^<_{ij}(E) \approx G^<_{ii}(E)\delta_{ij}$.
-Thus, which furnishes the local self-energy approximation ``local self-energy approximation''~\cite{Luiser2009,Rhyner2014,Cavassilas2016,Bescond2018} leads to
+To reduce computational complexity~\cite{Frederiksen2007} of calculations of $\Sigma^<_{ij}(E)$ and enable simulations of devices containing large number of atoms, the ``local self-energy'' approximation is often employed~\cite{Luiser2009,Rhyner2014,Cavassilas2016,Bescond2018} when modeling inelastic scattering of electrons and bosons.
+In this approximation, one assumes $|\Sigma^<_{ii}(E)| \gg |\Sigma^<_{ij}(E)|$, i.e., the off-diagonal elements of self-energy are minuscule when compared to the diagonal ones, and thus, one can set them to zero.
+This is done in conjunction with discarding the off-diagonal elements of the electronic lesser GF i.e., $G^<_{ij}(E) \approx G^<_{ii}(E)\delta_{ij}$.

-Consequently, one may be tempted to follow SCBA along with the local self-energy approximation even for electron-magnon interacting systems, however, our numerically exact calculation of electronic lesser GF shows that the average value of off-diagonal elements in Fig.~\ref{fig:fig10}(d) is not minuscule, and instead is roughly one-fifth of the diagonal elements in Fig.~\ref{fig:fig10}(c) (see $y$-axis scale).
-Therefore, ``local approximation'' for the self-energy and nonequilibrium GFs cannot be justified in the case of many-body electron--localized-spin interacting systems.
-Lastly, in Figs.~\ref{fig:fig10}(e)--(h), we show the counterpart of Figs.~\ref{fig:fig10}(a)--(d) but for the bosonic GFs.
-Here we note that the off-diagonal elements of the lesser GF are always comparable to the diagonal ones whether or not electron-magnon interaction is turned on.
+Using our numerically exact electronic lesser GF in Fig.~\ref{fig:fig10}(c),(d), we can explicitly check if the ``local self-energy'' approximation~\cite{Luiser2009,Rhyner2014,Cavassilas2016,Bescond2018} is warranted for electron-magnon realization of electron-boson quantum many-body system.
+The off-diagonal elements of the lesser GF in Fig.~\ref{fig:fig10}(d) are not minuscule, but are instead approximately one-fifth of the diagonal elements in Fig.~\ref{fig:fig10}(c).
+Therefore, ``local self-energy'' approximation cannot be justified in the case of many-body electron-magnon interacting systems.
+Figure~\ref{fig:fig10}(e)--(h) shows the counterpart of Fig.~\ref{fig:fig10}(a)--(d) but for the lesser GF of HP bosons.
+Here the off-diagonal elements of the bosonic lesser GF, $\mathbf{D}^<(t,t)$ in Eq.~\eqref{eq:mag_GF_less}, at equal times (i.e., of bosonic one-particle nonequilibrium density matrix) are always comparable to the diagonal ones independently of whether the electron--localized-spin interaction $J_\mathrm{sd}$ is turned off [Fig.~\ref{fig:fig10}(e),(f)] or turned on [Fig.~\ref{fig:fig10}(g),(h)].